Hackers Don’t Hack — They Trick You: Social Engineering Explained

 Baiting attacks offer something enticing to lure a victim into taking a harmful action.
 The most classic form is the USB drop attack — leaving malware-infected USB drives in car parks, reception areas, or near target organisation buildings, labelled with something enticing ("Q3 Redundancy List" or "Salary Survey 2026").
 Human curiosity means a significant percentage of found drives are plugged into computers.
 Online baiting uses fake download links for pirated software, movies, or games that install malware when executed.

-AI-Powered Social Engineering — The 2026 Transformation
+AI-Powered Social Engineering — The 2026 Escalation

 AI has industrialised social engineering in four specific ways:

 - Voice cloning at commodity cost.
 Three seconds of audio from a voice note, a company presentation, or a social media video is sufficient to clone a person's voice convincingly.
 Tools capable of real-time voice cloning are available for under $10/month.
-This means the "call and verify using a known number" instruction — long a reliable secondary defence — must now include video verification for high-value requests, and even video can be faked with sufficient resources.

 Real Attack Scenarios — The Most Significant Cases